Server Downtime: Common Causes and How to Prevent Them

 While not quite as catastrophic a threat as they may sound, natural disasters still pose significant dangers to networks.
 Modern data centers have extensive safeguards in place to protect their operations from the effects of hurricanes, flooding, and earthquakes.
 Backup and redundant systems provide a data center facility with reliable power and cooling.
 In recent weather events, such as Hurricane Harvey in 2017 and Hurricane Sandy in 2012, the data center facilities held up quite well, but many of them faced difficulties due to the condition of the local infrastructure around them.
 Disrupted power services and inaccessible roads in the wake of the storms posed more of a threat than the storms themselves.

-Smaller weather events like lightning strikes and excessive heat have actually proven to be more serious causes of downtime than scarier sounding events like hurricanes.
-As the demand for data centers increases and more facilities are built in less hospitable locations, strategies for dealing with both high profile natural disasters and more common events like lighting, tornadoes, and wildfires will become increasingly vital for maintaining service uptime.
+Smaller weather events like lightning strikes and excessive heat have actually proven to be more serious causes of downtime than scarier-sounding events like hurricanes.
+As the demand for data centers increases and more facilities are built in less hospitable locations, strategies for dealing with both high profile natural disasters and more common events like lightning, tornadoes, and wildfires will become increasingly vital for maintaining service uptime.

 Organizations need to have a plan for coping with server downtime.
 Even if they take every precaution to protect their own systems, they must also plan how to respond if their cloud provider or other service provider experiences a significant outage.
 Considering the potentially high and damaging costs of extensive downtime, companies must think long and hard about how to keep their services up and running as much as possible and the processes to bring critical systems back on-line should they falter.